Civil Involuntary Detention

 - Reference Guide for Civil Involuntary Detention Forms

 For some persons, a mental disorder or a mental illness leaves them unable to make decisions about caring for their basic human needs such as food, shelter, and medical care.
 A few people who are experiencing a mental disorder or a mental illness may be in danger of hurting themselves or others.
 This can be a very confusing and frightening experience for them as well as for their families and friends.
 With appropriate evaluation, treatment, and continued care, most people with mental illness can return to their normal lives.

-Similarly, individuals who are abusing alcohol or drugs may be unable to make decisions about caring for their basic human needs such as food, shelter, and medical care.
-Alcohol or drug abuse may also place a person in danger of hurting themselves or others.
+Similarly, individuals who are misusing alcohol or drugs may be unable to make decisions about caring for their basic human needs such as food, shelter, and medical care.
+Alcohol or drug misuse may also place a person in danger of hurting themselves or others.

 As with most types of medical evaluation and treatment, people may decide to participate voluntarily, may refuse to participate or may choose alternatives to the recommendations.

 For some people, the symptoms of a mental disorder or a mental illness or the effects of alcohol or drug misuse compromise their cognitive or reasoning ability, and they are left unable to understand sufficient information to make decisions about necessary and appropriate medical treatment.

 Missouri Statutes, Chapter 632 RSMo, provide the statutory authority to allow involuntary treatment under certain conditions with appropriate due process.
 This process is called Civil Involuntary Detention.

 - Who can initiate a Civil Involuntary Detention?

 - If the situation is an emergency, what do I do?

 - If the situation is not an emergency, what do I do?